-In 2011 Adams played reasonably well after returning from his suspension.
+Adams played reasonably well this year after returning from his suspension.
 Ohio State's offense became much better once it got him back.
 He continued to have some issues with speed rushers.
-Illinois' speed rushing end Whitney Mercilus torched Adams for 1.5 sacks and a forced fumble.
+For instance, Illinois' speed rushing end Whitney Mercilus torched Adams for 1.5 sacks and a forced fumble.
 That weakness could prompt some teams to move him to right tackle in the NFL.
 He is a strong run blocker who should be an asset in the ground game.

 8/20/11: Mike Adams broke into the lineup as a sophomore and became a first-team Big Ten standout as a junior.
 He is a powerful run blocker who could be a better fit as a right tackle at the pro level.
 Smaller speed rushers can give Adams some problems in pass protection, but they are easy wins for him in run blocking.
 Therefore, right tackle may be his best spot in the NFL as he won't have to go up against as many speed rushers to match up with there.
 Adams will be suspended the first five games of the season, and previously was suspended the first two games of the 2010 season.
 The off-the-field issues could make it hard for him to go in the first round.

 Height: 6-6.
 Weight: 316.
 40 Time: 5.23.
 Bench: 22.
 Arm: 35.
 Projected Round (2012): 2.
 4/24/12: Massie has quietly moved up draft boards.
 He had a decent Combine but reportedly had an impressive pro day.
 Some believe he could crack the first round but should go in the top half of the second round.
 It wouldn't be a complete shock if a team takes him over Adams.